marccarre/pam-servlet-filter/README.md

 ## Usage:

 - add the JAR to your classpath, and
+- optionally, create `/etc/pam.d/{application}` and configure it to be able to authenticate using PAM:

+        # PAM configuration for {application}
+        # Standard Un*x authentication.
+        @include common-auth

 - optionally, and depending your web application, add the filter to your `web.xml`:

         <?xml version="1.0" encoding="UTF-8"?>